 The Tiny Home Builders “Tinier Living” model, so cute and spacious for just 14 feet!

 In the photo above, I’m having a fantastic conversation with the whole group about what downsizing means and how to start doing it NOW, even if it feels like the tiny house is a few years away.
 This was a really fun presentation, because the group got very involved and we heard a lot of personal stories.
 Some of these folks will be joining us in the next session of the Tiny Transition and Downsizing E-Course, so we’ll get to hang out and spend more time talking and working together.
 We talked about so much more than just “stuff”, like those less-tangible demons of toxic relationships, bad work environments, unfulfilling jobs, and family issues.
 It got pretty deep!

-Matt and I are hoping to return to GA in the Spring for Dan’s next workshop, which is scheduled for May 4th and 5th.
+Matt and I are hoping to return to GA in the Spring for Dan’s next workshop.
 If you have time in your schedule, I highly recommend Dan’s workshops.
 I hope to see you there!